FastAdaBelief: Improving Convergence Rate for Belief-based Adaptive Optimizers by Exploiting Strong Convexity: Experiments

 The perplexity curves of all the algorithms are shown in Figure~\ref{fig5}.
 In the figure, once again we can see that FastAdaBelief performs similar to SAdam on 1-layer LSTM, and these two algorithms both perform better than the rest of the algorithms.
 However, on the 2,3-layer LSTM, FastAdaBelief performs better than SAdam and the other algorithms.
 Moreover, the perplexity of FastAdaBelief decreases the fastest among all the algorithms, which further validates the convergence analysis of FastAdaBelief.

-We also summarize the test perplexities of all the algorithms performed in this group of experiments, which are shown in Table~\ref{table3}.
+We also summarize the test perplexities of all algorithms compared in this group of experiments, which are shown in Table~\ref{table3}.
 From the table, we can see that FastAdaBelief attains superior performance to the other algorithms on all three models (i.e., 1,2,3-layer LSTM).
-In summary, FastAdaBelief also keeps both excellent generalization ability and fast convergence rate for language modeling tasks even when loss functions are not strongly convex.
-These empirical results are very encouraging, suggesting that FastAdaBelief has a high potential to be widely applied in real scenarios.
+In summary, FastAdaBelief retains both excellent generalization ability and fast convergence rate for language modeling tasks even when loss functions are not strongly convex.
+These empirical results are very encouraging, suggesting that FastAdaBelief has high potential to be widely applied in real scenarios.